Tennis Rankings: How Do They Work?

 The WTA and the ATP use very similar ranking systems, so it’s doubly important that you know how they’re calculated.
 Like other individual sports, players compete to accumulate rankings points, and the player with the most points at any given time is the #1 player in the world.
-There’s two important things to know about the points system:
+There are two important things to know about the points system:

 - Points only last one calendar year, and “drop” after that

 - Tournaments have different amounts of points available, depending on what category they fall into

 The first thing is pretty simple: your points only last 52 weeks, and after that aren’t figured into your total.
 This makes the system sensitive to what happened in the last year, and players with long absences (for injuries or other reasons) will be ranked far below their actual skill level.

 Here’s how points are distributed at the biggest tournaments on the men’s tour: